thephpleague/oauth2-server-bundle/docs/index.md

         type: php
     ```

+## Post-installation

 You can verify that everything is working by issuing a `POST` request to the `/token` endpoint.

-**❮ NOTE ❯** It is recommended to control the access to the authorization endpoint
+It is required to control access to the authorization endpoint
-so that only logged in users can approve authorization requests.
+so that only logged-in users can approve authorization requests.

 You should review your `config/security.yaml` file.
 Here is a sample configuration:

 ```yaml